 Supercharged 3D Systems Cube Pro Trio, totally rebuilt into a high temperature production printer.

 Production parts just got easier with the supercharged Cube Pro Trio re build, Open source FFF printer.

 Having access to the high quality 3DXTech filaments meant that I could take an old Cube Pro Trio and turn it into a fast high-temperature production printer.
 This means I can now use various types of filaments including water soluble supports.
 Including High Temp filaments up to 420deg C

 This has taken my 3D printing to another level, and means there is less waste and less issues.
 When it comes to filaments, you get what you pay for - so when quality matters, the 3DXTech filaments are fantastic.

 Specifications of the new machine, after its rebuild

-Cube Pro QUAD, water cooled high volume printer
+Cube Pro Duo Mosquito Liquid, water cooled high volume printer

 Retrofitted electrics, Open Source main board with Raspberry Pi4 to complement the existing drive train on board the Cube Pro